The Institute of Indian Foundrymen

 Today's Top Raw Materials Headlines

-*** India: Melting scrap prices fall by INR 400/t d-o-d in Alang
+*** India: Melting scrap prices drop by INR 300/t d-o-d in Alang

 Raw Material News

-India: Melting scrap prices fall by INR 400/t d-o-d in Alang
+India: Melting scrap prices drop by INR 300/t d-o-d in Alang

-India' ship-breaking melting scrap prices in Gujarat's Alang market decreased by INR 400/t d-o-d on 9 Dec'24.
-According to BigMint's assessment, HMS (80:20) stood at INR 34,200/t ($404/t) ex-yard.
-Semi-finished steel prices declined in the region following limited trade activity in the previous session.
-This, along with average trade activities in scrap, prompted suppliers to reduce their offers today.
+Ship-breaking melting scrap prices in Gujarat's Alang market dropped by INR 300/t d-o-d on 10 Jan'25.
+According to BigMint's assessment, HMS (80:20) stood at INR 33,200/t ($387/t) exy.
+During yesterday's trading session, prices of semi-finished and finished steel dropped by approximately INR 200-600/t in the region, driven by weak demand.
+Subdued scrap trade levels led suppliers to reduce their offers today.

 Industry News